enovision/ext-markdown-panel/README.md

 This package is using some kind of paging, that is, it will save the contents loaded in the panel object.
 Markdown pages are not very resource consuming and by saving them in the panel object, some kind of intelligent paging is possible.
-Although pages are read from the server every time, it will only load again as a new page, when the content of the page is modified.
-Of course it will only be saved as long as the panel object exists in your program.
+Although pages are read from the server every time, it will only load again as a new page when the content of the page is modified.
+The contents will be saved in your browser as long as the panel object exists in your program.

-Paging is adding paging to a batch and in that perspective you are browsing back and forward through this batch of viewed documents.
+Paging is adding pages to a queue and in that perspective you are browsing back and forward through this sequential queue of viewed documents.

 ### Markdown documentation ###